Primary Navigation Mobile

 Keep the PHEV charged or else it will be the least efficient model in the range.

-And lastly, there’s the C5 Aircross Plug-in Hybrid.
-This potentially has the best fuel consumption of all, but our long-term test C5 Aircross suffered a little where fuel economy was concerned.
-We saw around 38.5mpg during mixed use, including motorway mileage, and we really weren’t thrashing it at all.
+Lastly, there’s the C5 Aircross Plug-in Hybrid.
+This potentially has the best fuel consumption of all, but our long-term test C5 Aircross didn’t get close to the advertised figures – usually the case with a PHEV.
+We saw around 38.5mpg in mixed use, which included motorway mileage, and we really weren’t thrashing it.

-The fuel economy of the plug-in hybrid very much depends on how much you charge it.
+The fuel economy of the plug-in hybrid very much depends on how often you charge it.
 It’s capable of around 25-30 miles on a full charge in the real world, which should be enough to cover the majority of daily commutes and midweek trips.
-It also means that provided you charge up regularly, you might not need to use the petrol engine at all.
+It also means that, provided you charge up regularly, you’ll rarely need the engine.
 The flip side is that if you don’t charge it at all, it’ll likely be the least efficient model in the range.

 Servicing and warranty